Unidata/python-awips/docs/source/about.rst

 About Unidata AWIPS
 ===================

-AWIPS is a weather forecasting display and analysis package being developed by the National Weather Service and Raytheon.
+AWIPS is a weather forecasting display and analysis package developed by the National Weather Service and Raytheon.
 AWIPS is a Java application consisting of a data-rendering client (CAVE, which runs on Red Hat/CentOS Linux and Mac OS X) and a backend data server (EDEX,